 During Mr. Bronfman’s tenure, WMG was named one of Fortune Magazine’s “Most Admired Companies” in 2007, the first music company ever to receive the honor and, in 2009, was recognized as one of the “The World’s 50 Most Innovative Companies,” by Fast Company magazine.

-Bronfman also serves on the boards of InterActiveCorp and Accretive Health.
-He is Chairman of the Board of Endeavor Global, a non-profit organization pioneering a new approach to international development.
+Bronfman also serves on the board of InterActiveCorp and is Chairman of the Board of Endeavor Global, a non-profit organization pioneering a new approach to international development.
 Bronfman also serves on the board of New York University Elaine A. and Kenneth G. Langone Medical Center, and is a member of the Council on Foreign Relations.